 However, a number of players will have to be on their best behaviour in order to avoid a booking that would rule them out of the first leg of their clubs' last-16 encounters.

 In Group A, Shakhtar Donetsk pair Alex Teixeira and Radoslav Rakitskiy and Bayer Leverkusen's Emre Can are one caution away from a ban, with the two sides in a straight fight to join Manchester United in securing qualification for the knockout stages.

-Bayern Munich and Manchester City have already sealed qualification from Group D but James Milner would be well advised to keep a low profile given that he has already picked up two bookings ahead of the game at the Allianz Arena.
+Bayern Munich and Manchester City have already sealed qualification from Group D, but James Milner would be well advised to keep a low profile given he's already picked up two bookings ahead of the game at the Allianz Arena.

-Group E sees three teams still in with a shout of advancing to the knockout stages, in Chelsea, Schalke and Basel, but thr Swiss side's Fabian Schar and Schalke duo Roman Neustadter and Marco Hoger are on the brink of a ban.
+Group E sees three teams still in with a shout of advancing to the knockout stages, in Chelsea, Schalke and Basel, but Basel's Fabian Schar and Schalke duo Roman Neustadter and Marco Hoger are on the brink of a ban.

 AC Milan host Ajax at San Siro on Wednesday, with a point separating the two sides in second and third place in Group H. With tensions likely to be high, Rossoneri midfielder Sulley Muntari will need to keep his competitive edge in check, as will centre-back Stefano Denswil for the visitors.